YHarshitha1997/602-Files/Chicago_Crimes/README.md

 4. In the future project I amd going to analyse the accuracy of the crimes using the Description as target variable, and also goin to use the particular classifiers and machine learning problem curve depending upon the data.
 5. I am going to split the data and create piplelines and also finding out the accuracy of test and train data sets.
 6. On a note I just want to let you know that I could generate more visualisations and process the data ways while doing the final project.
+7. A typical approach is, to improve a model to use more data.
+In this case, I have only taken the chunk data i.e., upto 100000 but including whole can improve the overall score as taking the chunk lot of data got missed like number of years or months.
+8. We could try various techniques, such as a complicated neural network, but this could lead to additional problems and is overkill.
+9. For more exploration we can use ensemble models, by using this the scores may get imporved.